I Was Miserable

 And one day…One day something clicked.
 One day I wanted more.
-I realize that everyone, including me, had the God-given right to be happy.
+I realized that everyone, including me, had the God-given right to be happy.
 Click To Tweet

 And one day something clicked.
 One day I wanted more.
-I realize that everyone, including me, had the God-given right to be happy.
+I realized that everyone, including me, had the God-given right to be happy.

 But some things had to change, and they had to change immediately or who knew if I’d ever again gain the motivation to do what was necessary.
 And a long process began, one replete with ups and downs, and one that is by no means over.

 The way I look at it now is so simple, at least on paper: Happiness is a choice.
 We control our own emotional wellbeing, and no external source makes the decision for us.

 There are many who have suffered unimaginably, but chose to remain happy nevertheless (read all about Viktor Frankl, someone who kept his wits about himself during the Holocaust!).
 However, not all of us are that powerful.
 Not all of us can find it within ourselves to fight back against the impediments in our lives standing in the way of true joy.

 But we do all have the choice to remove those impediments, so that we are freer to choose to be happy.